hahajjjun/hahajjjun.github.io/_posts/2026-08-24-intrinsic-hoc.md

 Large-scale sequencing, imaging, and perturbation experiments still matter, while increasingly expressive models can learn complex relationships from these measurements.
 In many applications, one typical strategy is to provide a model with sufficiently large datasets and allow it to learn a mapping between i/o with relatively few assumptions about the underlying mechanism.

-This data-driven approach is useful when the relevant structure is unknown or difficult to formulate explicitly.
+This approach is useful when the relevant structure is unknown or difficult to formulate explicitly.
 However, biological modeling differs from deep learning models because biological systems are governed by physical laws, biochemical mechanisms, and experimentally established relationships.
 These forms of prior knowledge are not merely useful for interpreting a model after training.
 They can determine how a model should be constructed in the first place.